 Cuento de Luz publishes stories that take the imagination on a journey, help care for our planet, respect differences and promote peace.
-We are committed to preserve the environment through the integration of sustainable materials in our books and are using stone paper as of January 2017.
+We are committed to preserve the environment through the integration of sustainable materials in our books and we are using stone paper as of January 2017.
 It’s a new generation of paper that do not need trees, water or chemicals, saving more than 50% of energy consumed compared to tree based paper.

 We are proud to be a certified B Corporation.
 B Corps meet the highest standards of verified social and environmental performance and public transparency.
 Collectively, B Corps lead a growing global movement of people using business as a force for good and aspire to use the power of markets to solve social and environmental problems.

 Cuento de Luz has received numerous awards in the United States, including the one awarded by The New York Times and the New York Public Library to Ayobami and the names of the animals as Best Illustrated Book of 2018.

 Cuento de Luz, based in Madrid, Spain but with an international outlook, is a publishing company that specializes in children’s literature.
 It was initially set up in a garage converted into an office, during a period of economic crisis in Spain.
 Its founder, Ana Eulate, has written stories since she was a child.
 This was something vocational, a dream that became a reality.
 Ana previously worked for the Spanish Ministry of the Economy and Finance.
 She was the Commercial Attaché of the Spanish Embassy at its office in Rio de Janeiro, and a National Expert sent to the European Commission in Brussels, where she worked at the General Directorate of External Relations.
 Some years later she left her job to create Cuento de Luz.

 - In just over ten years, the company has won more than 100 awards for its books in the USA.